mmgen/mmgen-wallet/README.md

   machine into “hands-off” mode, allowing you to transact directly from cold storage securely and conveniently.
 Additional LED signaling support is provided for Raspbian and Armbian platforms.
-- **[Password generation][G]:** MMGen can be used to generate and manage your online passwords.
+- **[Password generation][G]:** MMGen Wallet can be used to generate and manage your online passwords.
 Password lists are identified by arbitrarily chosen strings like “alice@github” or “bob@reddit”.
 Passwords of different lengths and formats, including BIP39, are supported.
 - **[Message signing][MS]** for BTC, BCH, LTC, ETH and ETC.  Signing for multiple addresses and autosigning are supported.
 - **Selectable seed lengths** of 128, 192 or 256 bits.
 Subwallets may have